dizzitt/darksun/docs/nasherquickstart.md

 ## Nasher Commands
 ---
 ---
-#### Arguments
+### Arguments
 You can use the following arguments with most nasher commands:
 ```
 -h, --help      <-- displays help for nasher or a specific command
 -v, --version   <-- displays the nasher version
     --debug     <-- enable debug logging
-    --verbose   <-- increases the feedback verbosity, useful or debugging
+    --verbose   <-- increases the feedback verbosity, useful for debugging
     --quiet     <-- disable all logging except errors
     --no-color  <-- disable color output
 ```

-#### Config
+### Config
 Gets, sets, or unsets user-defined configuration options.
 These options can be local (package-specific) or global (across all packages).
 Regardless, they override default nasher settings.

 Nasher uses three sources for configuration data.
 A global `user.cfg` (stored  in %APPDATA%\nasher\user.cfg on Windows or in $XDG_CONFIG/nasher/user.cfg on Linux and Mac), a local `user.cfg` (stored in .nasher/user.cfg in the package root directory) and the command-line.
-Command-line options take precedence over the local configuration values, and the local configuration values take precedence over the global configuration values.
+Command-line options take precedence over the local configuration values, and local configuration values take precedence over the global configuration values.
 Local configuration files will be ignored by git unless the `-vsc:none` flag used on `nasher init`.

 Available Configuration Keys:
 |Key|Default|Description|